-As we’ve said, data entry work is usually quite low-level – the kind of thing often advertised as not requiring any experience.
+Many data entry home jobs are low-level work – the kind of thing often advertised as not requiring any experience.

 - Tenacity – data entry work can get seriously repetitive, so you need tenacity to stick with it.

 - Attention to detail – the work often requires a high level of accuracy.
-On micro-working platforms you can find yourself suspended from tasks if your accuracy slips.
+You can find yourself suspended from tasks on micro-working platforms if your accuracy slips.

-- Listening skills – especially relevant to transcription, listening skills are essential when you’re having to accurately detail what people have said.
+- Listening skills – especially relevant to transcription, listening skills are essential when you have to accurately detail what people have said.

 Equipment for Data Entry Work

-If you want to do online data entry from home, you don’t need a huge amount of equipment.
-However, having the right equipment will make the work faster and more enjoyable.
+If you want to do online jobs from home, you don’t need much equipment.
+However, having the right equipment will make the work faster, more enjoyable and could help you earn extra money.
 Consider the following:

 A Reliable Computer

-At HomeWorkingClub we don’t believe anyone who’s serious about their career should try to limp along with a computer that slows them down.
-(I’m working on an article on the best laptops for freelancers at the moment, but in the meantime, I would say that I think the latest MacBook Air is a good all-rounder).
+At HomeWorkingClub, we don’t believe anyone serious about their career should try to limp along with a computer that slows them down.

 The RIGHT keyboard

-It may be awfully fashionable for people to do all of their work on a Macbook, but a laptop keyboard isn’t necessarily the right thing for doing hours of data entry work.
+It may be fashionable for people to do all their work on a Macbook.
+Still, a laptop keyboard isn’t necessarily the right thing for doing hours of data entry work.
 Perhaps a desktop keyboard will work better for you, or even something specifically designed to be ergonomic.
-I’ve long been a big fan of Microsoft’s range of ergonomic keyboards.
+We’ve long been a big fan of Microsoft’s range of ergonomic keyboards.

-It’s not essential, but a headset can make a huge amount of difference if you’re required to listen to and transcribe the spoken word.
+It’s not essential, but a headset can make a tremendous difference if you’re required to listen to and transcribe the spoken word.
 A dedicated transcription headset like this will work better than one intended for gaming.

 A Transcription Pedal

 If you want to really go for it with transcription, a pedal (which allows you to start and stop playback without lifting your hands from the keyboard) will help you take things to the next level.
-They cost about 50 bucks, but that’s a small investment if you start doing those “audio hours” much more quickly.
+They cost about 50 bucks, but that’s a small investment if you’re quicker getting through those “audio hours”.
 This particular pedal seems to be the industry standard.